What is a patient administration system?

 6. Reporting

-This is the communication of patient records and notes to other healthcare software following appointments, as well as raw anonymous data about hospital activity.
+This is the communication of patient records and notes to other healthcare software following appointments, as well as raw anonymous data about hospital activity for instances of a hospital PAS.

 7. Hospital admission & discharge

-Not all Trusts use a PAS however.
-Smaller Trusts sometimes find that their EPR solution – such as our very own Rio electronic patient records – are suitable for the patient data they need, though many (including Rio) are interoperable with PAS.
+Not all providers use a dedicated PAS, however.
+Smaller organisations sometimes find that their EPR solution - such as our own Access Rio EPR software - covers the patient data they need.

 Patient Administration Systems are often taken for granted.
 Whilst they’re not used at the point of patient care, they are relied on every minute of every day.